Effects of diabetes on gastrointestinal system

 Patients with GI motility disorders (e.g., gastroparesis, small bowel dysmotility), such as those seen in patients with longstanding diabetes due to injury of the enteric nervous system, are having higher possibilities for developing SIBO.

-Symptoms and Signs: Symptoms of SIBO include bloating, distention, flatulence, eructation, abdominal discomfort, diarrhea, or weight loss.
+Symptoms and Signs:-in relation to –Effects of diabetes on gastrointestinal system- Symptoms of SIBO include bloating, distention, flatulence, eructation, abdominal discomfort, diarrhea, or weight loss.
 The predominant symptoms depends on the type of microbial flora present in the individual patients.
 Patients with bacteria that metabolize carbohydrates to short-chain fatty acids and gaseous by-products.Such individuals primarily report bloating symptoms.
 On the other hand, bacteria that metabolize bile salts to insoluble compounds result in diarrhea or other clinical features of fat malabsorption.
 The physical examinstion in most patients with SIBO shows visible abdominal distention on inspection or on percussion.

 Diabetic constipation shows presence of decreased stool frequency, straining with defecation, lumpy or hard stools, sensation of incomplete evacuation, or need for enema for defecation.
 Constipation is reported in approximately 66 percent of patients with diabetes.Diabetic constipation is a result of neuropathy leading to decreased colonic motility and decreased gastrocolic reflex.